TheRenegadeCoder/sample-programs-website/docs/projects/game-of-life/java/index.md

 {% endraw %}

-Game Of Life in Java was written by:
+[Game Of Life](https://sampleprograms.io/projects/game-of-life) in [Java](https://sampleprograms.io/languages/java) was written by:

+- Jeremy Grifski
 - Ganesh Naik

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 01 2020 12:48:43.
 The solution was first committed on Apr 28 2018 00:43:41.
 As a result, documentation below may be outdated.